bruno-chavez/shambler/README.md

 ## Usage

-To use `shambler` place the file you wish to convert inside the convert directory, the JSON file created will be placed right next to it, after that run the next command on a terminal:
+To use `shambler` place the file you wish to copy as a JSON file inside the CopyFile directory, the new file created will be placed right next to the original file, after that run the next command on a terminal:

 ```
 $ python shambler.py

 Enter file name: sample.txt
 Enter a name for the JSON file: newsample
 Enter a key for JSON format: quote

-newsample.json created succesfuly, placed right next to sample.txt.
+newsample.json created succesfuly, placed right next to sample.txt
 ```
 ## Format